tdavislab/MSF-Designer/README.md

 2 Drag the yellow node to change the boundary geometry.

-3 Click A/B +/- buttons to add moves.
+3 Click buttons to add moves (D moves are still under construction).